Neurocrine Biosciences Inc at JPMorgan Healthcare Conference Tra

-Okay.
-We'll go ahead and get started.
-I want to welcome everyone to the 2020 JPMorgan Health Care Conference.
-My name's Anupam Rama.
+All right.
+Let's go ahead and get started.
+Thanks, everyone, for coming.
+This is the 41st Annual JPMorgan Healthcare Conference.
+My name is Anupam Rama.
 I'm one of the senior biotech analysts here at JPMorgan.
-Our next presenting company is Neurocrine, and presenting on behalf of the company is CEO, Kevin Gorman.
-And Tessa Romero, Matt Bannon from the team are here as well.
+I'm joined by my colleagues, Malcolm Kuno and Priyanka Grover from the team.
+Our next presenting company is Neurocrine, and presenting on behalf of the company, we have CEO, Kevin Gorman.
+Kevin?

 Kevin C. Gorman - Neurocrine Biosciences, Inc. - CEO & Director